breatheco-de/content/src/content/lesson/what-is-an-array-define-array.md

 ### Sort and Reverse

-They do the same, except the reverse does it backward.
+They do the same, except that `reverse()` does it backward.
 They both sort using string comparison logic – which means that the string "25" is bigger than "100", because "2" is bigger than "1".

 ```javascript
 let fruits = ["Banana", "Orange", "Apple", "Mango"];